 While western societies were wrestling with issues of materialism

 and measurement using rational thinking to solve problems and create new

 bodies of information, eastern societies had already discovered how the other

 half of mind works.
 It was an epiphany for me to study in an ashram

 because there I learned all about the intuitive mind.
 I had experienced

 episodes of ESP when I knew who was calling on the phone before picking up

 the receiver.
 And, as a child, I just knew things I couldn’t explain

 to others.
 But as an adult most of those intuitions had disappeared

-in a manner that Joseph Chilton Pearce called our attention to way back in
+in a manner to which Joseph Chilton Pearce called our attention way back in